The 6 Best Spring Jacket & Coat Trends To Refresh Your Closet

 Other styles worth keeping on your radar?
 Quilted jackets for a touch of classic, cottage-core charm and, on the opposite end of the spectrum, retro track jackets with so-sporty vibes.
 No matter your personal style, there’s an outerwear trend below to complement (and elevate) it.

-Read on for spring outfit inspiration and to start carting up your favorite pieces before the post-spring-cleaning shopping frenzy hits.
+Read on for spring outfit inspiration and to start carting up your favourite pieces before the post-spring-cleaning shopping frenzy hits.

 Other styles worth keeping on your radar?
 Quilted jackets for a touch of classic, cottage-core charm and, on the opposite end of the spectrum, retro track jackets with so-sporty vibes.
 No matter your personal style, there’s an outerwear trend below to complement (and elevate) it.

-Read on for spring outfit inspiration and to start carting up your favorite pieces before the post-spring-cleaning shopping frenzy hits.
+Read on for spring outfit inspiration and to start carting up your favourite pieces before the post-spring-cleaning shopping frenzy hits.

 AdvertisementADVERTISEMENT